 However, if the brother is willing and mentally able to cooperate with the executor, there are many available options.

-First, the executor should examine his brother’s assets and liabilities and search for a way to use his inheritance in a way that will still protect him.
+The executor should examine his brother’s assets and liabilities and search for a way to use his inheritance in a way that will still protect him.
 For example, perhaps the brother has a house with a mortgage, and the inheritance can be applied to the mortgage which helps ensure he has a place to live.

-Second, with the brother’s cooperation, the executor could draft for him an Irrevocable or Revocable Trust into which the inheritance can be placed.
+With the brother’s cooperation, the executor could draft for him an Irrevocable or Revocable Trust into which the inheritance can be placed.
 These are very different types of trusts, each with unique advantages and disadvantages.
 An experienced Probate Attorney would need to spend some time analyzing the specific facts to advise the executor as to which trust would fit the situation best.